Trump blocks $4.9B in foreign aid Congress OK'd, using maneuver last seen nearly 50 years ago

 The letter was posted Friday morning on the X account of the White House Office of Management and Budget.
 It said the funding would be cut from the State Department and the U.S. Agency for International Development, or USAID, an early target of Trump's efforts to cut foreign aid.

-The last pocket rescission was in 1977 by then-President Jimmy Carter, and the Trump administration argues that it's a legally permissible tool.
-But such a move, if standardized by the White House, could effectively bypass Congress on key spending choices and potentially wrest some control over spending from the House and the Senate.
+Secretary of State Marco Rubio posted on X that USAID is essentially being shuttered and congratulated White House budget director Russ Vought for managing the process.

+“USAID is officially in close out mode,” Rubio said.
+“Russ is now at the helm to oversee the closeout of an agency that long ago went off the rails.”

 The 1974 Impoundment Control Act gives the president the authority to propose canceling funds approved by Congress.
-Congress can vote on pulling back the funds or sustaining them, but by proposing the rescission so close to Sept.
-30 the White House ensures that the money won't be spent and the funding lapses.
+Congress can within 45 days vote on pulling back the funds or sustaining them, but by proposing the rescission so close to Sept.
+30 the White House argues that the money won't be spent and the funding lapses.

+What was essentially the last pocket rescission occurred in 1977 by Democratic then-President Jimmy Carter, and the Trump administration argues it’s a legally permissible tool despite some murkiness as Carter had initially proposed the clawback well ahead of the 45-day deadline.

 Trump had previously sought to get congressional backing for rescissions and succeeded in doing so in July when the House and the Senate approved $9 billion worth of cuts.
 Those rescissions clawed back funding for public broadcasting and foreign aid.